Matthew Harris (Irish politician): Harris in the words of others

 William O'Brien recalls an incident in 1881, when the leaders of the Land League decided to meet in Paris to avoid arrest in the United Kingdom:While we were waiting for Parnell, Mat Harris afforded comic relief.
 On the Sunday before his arrival Mat and I walked the Boulevards in a foggy frost, cursing his neglect.
 Suddenly Matt asked could I get him a glass of whiskey.
 I steered for the Café de la Paix as a likely venue, but no whiskey was then stocked there.
 I told this to Mat, and proposed brandy.
 He grumbled, but ordered a "fine champagne".
 The waiter poured out a tot into a tiny liqueur glass, to Mat's wonderment.
 "What's that?" he asked.
 "Fine champagne, monsieur."
 Mat, glass in hand, surveyed him.
 Disdaining its insignificance, he threw off its contents, but muttered to the Frenchman, "No wonder the Prussians licked ye!"

 Timothy Michael Healy described how Harris was an inspiration for younger Irish nationalists:Mat was a power in Connaught, and possessed a flow of humour.
 We youngsters sat at his feet as a veteran to hear him discourse of old times.
 He once proclaimed, as we pastured on soda and milk, while he drank punch in the Imperial Hotel, Dublin: "I'd rather be at my own humble fireside in Ballinasloe after my third tumbler of punch, than drinking soda and milk in the best hotel in Europe!"

 Death

-Matthew Harris died from stomach cancer on 13 April 1890, aged 63 or 64, and is buried at Creagh cemetery, Ballinasloe.
+Matthew Harris died from stomach cancer on 13 April 1890, aged 63, and is buried at Creagh cemetery, Ballinasloe.
 A monument to Harris was unveiled by John Dillon in 1907.

 The inscription on the Matthew Harris monument reads: